ntricarichi22/Fantasyfootball/docs/CFC-HOME-SCREEN-SPEC.md

 - **Box clicks:** Each box's entire surface is clickable, navigating to that section's landing screen
 - **CFC league logo click (left of topbar):** No navigation needed on home (you're already home).
 Behavior can be inert or could open a "league info" overlay (defer the choice — inert is fine for V1)
 - **Team logo click (right of topbar):** Opens settings/profile page
-- **Mobile swipe:** Director card swipes left/right to cycle through Scouting → Pro Personnel → Analytics.
+- **Mobile swipe:** Director card swipes left/right to cycle through Scouting → Pro Personnel → Research & Strategy.
 Wraps around (last card swipe-right goes to first card)
 - **Loading states:** Disabled.
 The current "Entering…" overlay during team claim is **removed** in this redesign
 - **Empty/onboarding states:** Deferred.
 First-time users with no rings, no briefings, etc. — handle at build time